s2135678/SoftwareDevelopment/README.md

 # Software Development project

-2-month project (group of 5) on developing a game management web application (e.g. Steam).
+In this 2-month project, we (group of 5) designed and planned a game management web application and developed a prototype.
-This project was part of the MSc Bioinformatics program (Software Development module) at Univeristy of Edinburgh.
+This project was conducted as a part of the MSc Bioinformatics program (Software Development module) at Univeristy of Edinburgh (2021).
-Our final report is divided into sub-section as markdown files.
+Our final report is made up of sub-sections written as markdown files.
 Please see in this order:

 1. Requirements-Engineering.md
 2. Team-Structure.md